RIM BlackBerry 10 prototype fails to wow investors

 RIM said it was already working with some partners to ensure content and apps are available when the devices are launched.

-Among them are Endomondo, which specializes in apps to promote physical fitness; PixelMags, an mobile magazine newsstand; Poynt PYN.V, a local search engine; and Wikitude, whose apps superimpose information over camera images.
+Among them are Endomondo, which specializes in apps to promote physical fitness; PixelMags, an mobile magazine newsstand; Poynt, a local search engine; and Wikitude, whose apps superimpose information over camera images.

 Gameloft is working to bring 11 games to the new platform, including a puzzle game called "Shark Dash" and a more complex game called "N.O.V.A 3: Near Orbit Vanguard Alliance."